STREETLY, STAFFORDSHIRE MEMORIES (1936 - 1961)

 We'll leave the garden now.
 You've probably had enough of hearing about it.
 Anyway it's nearly autumn now and things are dying off.
 All the runner beans have been picked.
 The petals of the red poppies fell off months ago and the whiskery leaves are going brown and scruffy.
 Some of the lupins still have one or two flowers but mainly there's just furry seed pods.
 But the Michaelmas daisies are out now and we have apples on the three trees which are getting riper and riper - mine, Graham's and Sheila's.
 Mine's a Cox's Orange Pippin.
 And the catmint seems to go on for ever.
 I hope I shall always remember Dad's garden when I grow up.
 If I do, it'll probably always be summer because that's what the colour pictures will tell me.
 And I must never forget that it was Dad who did it all - for us to play in, to have flowers to look at and to have vegetables to eat in wartime.
 And for his older children to relax in, as they grew up - to sit in and enjoy the sunshine on a summer's morning and eat their toast and drink their tea or cocoa or Nescafé.

 I'll just show you one last picture.
 I'm only doing this because, as I've said, Dad is in it and he's the one that made the garden and all the wonderful things in it.
 (Probably with a bit of help from my big brother, whether he wanted to or not).
 You never see Dad, normally, because he's always the one taking the picture.
 It's summer 1941, I'm five, I have nearly grown out of my pedal car and we've used the dugout lots of times.
 Dad has got a bit of time in the garden and all his flowers are coming out again.
-He will have been ever so pleased.
+He'll have been ever so pleased.

 Thanks, Dad.